About STFM and Family Medicine Education

 December 2015

 STFM launched a Leading Change Fellowship, a yearlong fellowship offering interprofessional team skill-building and resources to enable transformation of a family medicine teaching practice.
-Michael Mendoza and Jennifer Johnson serve as the first interprofessional cochairs of the fellowship.
+Michael Mendoza and Jennifer Johnson served as the first interprofessional cochairs of the fellowship.

 April 2016